-5.4 IMPACT OF DOMESTIC FUEL COMBUSTION ON CONCENTRATIONS OF SULPHUR DIOXIDE
+6.1 IMPACT OF DOMESTIC FUEL COMBUSTION ON CONCENTRATIONS OF SO2 AND PM10

-5.4.1 Domestic Sources Stage 1 Conclusions
+6.1.1 Domestic Sources Stage 1 Conclusions

-Solid fuel burning for domestic heating is still relatively common in parts of Northern Ireland.
-Where solid fuel burning is predominant it may have the potential to cause exceedances of the objectives.
-According to PSG (LAQM TG(00)), ' the risk of exceedance within an area can be considered significant where the density of coal burning (or solid smokeless fuel burning) houses exceeds 300 properties per $1 \text{km}^2$ .
-In such cases PSG recommends an authority proceed to a $2^{\text{nd}}$ or third stage review and assessment.
+Fuel burning for domestic heating is still relatively common in parts of Northern Ireland.
+Where fuel burning is predominant it may have the potential to cause exceedances of the objectives.
+According to PSG (LAQM TG(00)), regarding SO2 ' the risk of exceedance within an area can be considered significant where the density of coal burning (or solid smokeless fuel burning) houses exceeds 300 properties per 1 km^2 .
+For PM10 the assessment is similar whereby the risk of exceedance is based on the calculation of the number of people per square kilometre within coal burning households in the area.
+In such cases as a risk is identified, PSG recommends an authority proceed to a 2nd or third stage review and assessment.

-For the first stage of the Review and Assessment, Banbridge District Council was provided with information by the Northern Ireland Housing Executive which suggested an area to the North West of Banbridge Town was found to have 446 coal burning properties per 1km.
-It was therefore necessary to proceed to a second stage review and assessment.
+For the first stage of the Review and Assessment, Banbridge District Council was provided with information by the Northern Ireland Housing Executive which suggested an area to the North West of Banbridge Town was found to have 446 coal burning properties per 1km2.
+It was therefore necessary to proceed to a second stage review and assessment..

-5.4.2 Banbridge District Council Fuel Use Survey
+6.1.2 Banbridge District Council Fuel Use Survey

-Banbridge district council has, since the first stage review and assessment, conducted a fuel use survey of properties within the 1 km 2 identified in the $1^{\text{st}}$ stage review and assessment.
-There were a total of approximately 867 houses within the $1 \text{km}^2$ targeted, of which 300 participated in the study, 35%.
-Table 5.2 and Fig 5.2 show the results of some of the key questions.
+Banbridge district council has, since the first stage review and assessment, conducted a fuel use survey of properties within the 1km2 identified in the 1^{st} stage review and assessment.
+There were a total of approximately 867 houses within the 1km^2 targeted, of which 300 participated in the study, 35%.
+Table 6.2 and Fig 6.2 show the results of some of the key questions.

-Table 5.2.
-Fuels for heating purposes Primarv Secondary Number Properties % of Properties Number Properties % of Properties Oil 185 61.6 4 1.3 Coal/Solid 85 28.3 55 18.3 Fuel 25 25 8.3 Electricity 8.3 Economy 7 2 0.6 0 0 None 1 0.3 105 35 1 107 35.6 No Answer 0.3 Bottled Gas 1 0.3 3 1 Mains Gas 0 0.3 300 100 300 100 Total
+Primar y Secondary

+Number Properties % of Properties Number Properties % of Properties

+Oil 185 61.6 4 1.3

+Coal/Solid Fuel 85 28.3 55 18.3

+Electricity 25 8.3 25 8.3

+Economy 7 2 0.6 0 0

+None 1 0.3 105 35

+No Answer 1 0.3 107 35.6

+Bottled Gas 1 0.3 3 1

+Mains Gas 0 0 1 0.3

+Total 300 100 300 100